savka777/DSA-CE204/README.md

 ## Queue

-- [Queue.java](Queue/Queue.java): A generic implementation of a queue in Java, supporting operations like adding, removing, and accessing the back element.
+- [Queue.java](Queue/Queue.java): A generic implementation of a queue in Java, supporting operations like adding, removing, and accessing.
 - [QueueADT.java](Queue/QueueADT.java): Defines the basic operations for the `Queue` interface.

 ## Stack